 The thing with a good budget is that it needs to work with you, alongside family life.
 To do that, your budget needs to be adaptable and completely custom to you; you should be able to look at your budget at any point in the month and know where you’re at with it, as well as being able to make any amendments as necessary.

-In order for your budget to be adaptable in this way, I recommend steering away from the good old pen and paper method (although that certainly does have it’s place in creating a good household budget).Your final budget, ideally, should be a spreadsheet that you can edit and update every month, or more regularly if necessary.
+In order for your budget to be adaptable in this way, I recommend steering away from the good old method (although that certainly does have it’s place in creating a good household budget).Your final budget, ideally, should be a spreadsheet that you can edit and update every month, or more regularly if necessary.

 But, you will need to start with a pen and paper!